chucksterv/faq-accordion-card/README.md

 - The box in the design is added as ::after of the body as a quick solution to achieve the design.
 This will defintely create responsive issues.
 - This was done due to the fact that the image wasn't contained in it's own parent div where I could set an overflow:hidden to the parent.
 Because of this I had to do the overflow:hidden on the card itself which prevented me from adding an ::after or ::before on the card to get the hover box effect as whatever that was out of the card was hidden by default.
 - Adding the parent div on the image completely changed the spacing I had created thus making the modification will be time consuming.
-- Add a height to the accordian
+- Add a height to the accordion
-- The accordian needs a height to have a smooth animation effect.
-This should be done with JS where the height of the accordian child is taken and the height style is set within JS.
-Will probably require a rework of the entire accordian solution and will have to move away from the toggle that's currently in place.
+- The accordion needs a height to have a smooth animation effect.
+This should be done with JS where the height of the accordion child is taken and the height style is set within JS.
+Will probably require a rework of the entire accordion solution and will have to move away from the toggle that's currently in place.

 ### The challenge